FAQs: Quality Assurance

 - develop and maintain a Learning Plan

-Keep a copy of your Learning Plan for two years as a record of your participation in the QA Program.
+Keep a copy of your Learning Plan for two years as a record of participating in the QA Program.

 What is Practice Assessment?

-Each year, the College randomly selects nurses from the General and Extended Classes to participate in Practice Assessment.
-If you are selected, you will be notified by letter in February.
-Nurses who are selected for Practice Assessment must submit their Learning Plan and complete objective multiple-choice tests online using myQA.
-In addition, a subset of NPs will be selected for a clinical assessment.
+Each year, CNO randomly selects nurses from the General and Extended classes to participate in Practice Assessment.
+Nurses selected for Practice Assessment must submit their Learning Plan and complete objective multiple-choice tests online using myQA.
+In addition, we will select a subset of NPs for a clinical assessment.

 What is Peer Assessment?

-Nurses selected for Practice Assessment will have their Learning Plan and assessment results reviewed by a Peer Assessor.
-A Peer Assessor is a College-assigned nurse with an in-depth understanding of College practice standards and guidelines and QA requirements.
+If you are selected for Practice Assessment, a Peer Assessor will review your Learning Plan and assessment results.
+A Peer Assessor is a CNO-assigned nurse with an in-depth understanding of our practice standards, guidelines and QA requirements.
 The Peer Assessor will write a report for the QA Committee.
-You will be sent a copy of the report.
+You will receive a copy of this report.

 How can I link my employer performance evaluation to the QA Program?

-The College encourages nurses to share the requirements of the QA Program with their employers.
-They can link the regulatory requirements with their employer performance assessments.
-The Learning Plan allows you to develop your learning goals based on your practice reflection and learning needs.
+CNO encourages nurses to share the requirements of the QA Program with their employers.
+You can link regulatory requirements with your employer performance assessments.
+Use the Learning Plan to develop your learning goals based on your practice reflection and learning needs.
 You can also incorporate the learning needs or activities in your employer performance evaluation into your Learning Plan.

 Are there resources to help me with the QA Program requirements?

-Yes, the College has developed several resources to help you meet the requirements of the QA Program.
+Yes, CNO has developed several resources to help you meet the requirements of the QA Program.
 Visit the QA Resources page for more information.

-Do I have to participate in the QA Program if I am newly registered with the College?
+Do I have to participate in the QA Program if I am newly registered with CNO?

-Yes, it is mandatory for nurses in the General and Extended Classes to participate in the QA Program by completing their annual Self-Assessment once they become registered.
-Nurses registered in these classes are eligible for selection for Practice Assessment after their first two years of registration with the College.
+Yes.
+It is mandatory for nurses registered in the General and Extended classes to participate in the QA Program.
+You can do this by completing your annual Self-Assessment once you become registered.
+Nurses in these classes are eligible for selection for Practice Assessment two years after they have been registered with CNO.

-If I am registered with the College in the General or Extended Class but I am not practising nursing, do I have to participate in Self-Assessment?
+If I am registered with CNO in the General or Extended Class but I am not practicing nursing, do I have to participate in Self-Assessment?

 Yes, it is mandatory for every nurse registered in the General and Extended Classes to participate in the QA Program and complete their annual Self-Assessment.
 Nurses in the Non-Practising Class are not required to participate in the QA Program.
 For more information about the Non-Practising Class, go to the Registration Classes section of this website.

-I am the only nurse working in my practice setting.
-As part of practice reflection, I have to get input from a peer.
+I am the only nurse in my practice setting.
+As part of practice reflection, I need input from a peer.
 Who is a peer in my practice setting?

-The College defines a peer as a member of the interprofessional team who understands your role as a nurse.
-A peer does not have to be in the same role as you are, and can be working within or across practice settings.
+CNO defines a peer as a member of the interprofessional team who understands your role as a nurse.
+A peer does not have to be in the same role as you are.
+As well, they can work within or across practice settings.
 For example, a peer can be a physician you work with or the team manager.
-Getting feedback from your peers provides greater awareness of your strengths, areas for improvement and learning needs.
+Feedback you receive from your peers provides greater awareness of your strengths, areas for improvement and learning needs.

 I’m registered in the General Class, but not currently working.
 How do I reflect on my practice and create a Learning Plan?

-If you are registered in the General or Extended Classes but are not currently working, you can still reflect on your nursing practice experiences to determine your strengths, areas for improvement and learning needs.
+Even if you aren’t currently working, you can still reflect on your nursing practice experiences to determine your strengths, areas for improvement and learning needs.
 These experiences can include previous formal employment, or student placements if you are a new graduate.

-You can also reflect on relevant new information and how it might influence your practice.
+You can also reflect on relevant new information and think about how it might influence your practice.
 For example, is there new evidence or legislation that may change how you would deliver care?